 Paycheck Protection Program Loans

-The CARES Act authorizes the SBA to offer loans to small businesses to cover payroll-related expenses.
+The CARES Act authorized the Small Business Administration (SBA) to offer loans to small businesses to cover payroll-related expenses.
 These loans are offered as a subset of the SBA 7(a) loan program.
-They have very few qualifications, mostly related to employee counts and business size, offer potential forgiveness, have much lower costs than traditional SBA 7(a) loans, and require no personal guarantees or collateral.
+They have very few qualification requirements, offer potential forgiveness, have much lower costs than traditional SBA 7(a) loans, and require no personal guarantees or collateral.

 SBA 7(a) Paycheck Protection Loan Terms